 Go hiking in the bluffs and wooded areas at Pere Marquette State Park.
 Or, rent Tritoon pontoon boats to explore Grafton Harbor.
-Adventurous kids can get a great view of the rivers by air while zip-lining!
 To relax, do some window shopping as you stroll downtown.
 You’ll find several antique stores, small shops, and other locally-owned businesses.
 Stop by The Loading Dock for a delicious family-friendly meal along the Mississippi River.
 Or, head to O’Jan’s Fish Stand or Beasley’s Fish Stand to try the catch of the day!

 For a bustling city experience in central Illinois, head to Decatur, a popular city located along Lake Decatur.
 Steeped in history and scenic beauty, it’s home to attractions like the Scovill Zoo, featuring over 100 species of animals from around the world.
 From spider monkeys to zebras, cheetahs, and llamas, kids will love the array of animals here!
 Located along the lake, Nelson Park is also popular in the summer because it hosts festivals, free concerts, etc. On Lake Decatur, families can go boating, fishing, and soak up the sun when the weather is warm.
-If your kids like museums, don’t forget about the Chevrolet Hall of Fame Museum, the Children’s Museum of Illinois, and the Hieronymus Mueller Museum.
+If your kids like museums, don’t forget about the Children’s Museum of Illinois and the Hieronymus Mueller Museum.

 Best Outdoor Adventures in Southern Illinois for Families